HL7/fhir-shorthand/input/pagecontent/reference.md

 * An AddElement rule **at minimum** must specify an element path, cardinality, type, and short description.
 * Flags and longer definition are optional.
-* The longer definition can also be a multi-line (triple quoted) string
+* The longer definition can also be a multi-line (triple quoted) string.
 * If a longer definition is not specified, the element's definition will be set to the same text as the specified short description.
 * When multiple types are specified, the element path must end with \[x] unless all types are References.